 Covid-19 and our response to it affected the entire population.
 This page focusses primarily on the direct effects of infection with Covid-19, but the indirect effects of restrictions to prevent spread are also widespread across the population.
 The effects of Covid-19 have been unequal.
 Those already in poorer health were disproportionately affected, as were those from poorer communities.
 People aged under 65 in the poorest 10% of areas in England were almost four times as likely to die from Covid-19 than those in the most affluent 10% of areas (Health Foundation).

 Pattern of Incidence

-As community testing was stood down on 1st April 2022, the daily confirmed COVID-19 cases no longer accurately presents the number of cases within the community.
-The Office for National Statistics (ONS) continues to provide population estimates on the current prevalence of COVID-19 within the community which conservatively estimates community prevalence is 2-3 times higher than the daily confirmed case count.
-For more information on the estimated prevalence of COVID-19 in the UK, the ONS produces weekly estimate reports at Coronavirus (COVID-19) latest insights.
+As community testing was stood down on 1st April 2022, the daily confirmed Covid-19 cases no longer accurately presents the number of cases within the community.
+Up until 24th March 2023, the Office for National Statistics (ONS) provided population estimates on the current prevalence of Covid-19 within the community which estimated community prevalence is 2-3 times higher than the daily confirmed case count.
+Unfortunately these estimates have now ceased.

 Not all the patients admitted to Hull University Teaching Hospitals will live in Hull and a proportion of these patients will live in other local authorities (mainly East Riding of Yorkshire).

 The patterns shown in hospitalisations follows a similar pattern to the infection patterns around a week delayed.
 The ONS survey reported a median delay between symptom onset and hospital admission varies between 1 and 6.7 days depending on age and whether the patient lives in a nursing home.
 Hospitalisation is higher in older age groups and those with underlying health conditions.